 Research suggests that proximity to a Rapid Transit service increases the values of nearby properties.
 (A sample of this research includes Bowes and Ihlanfeldt (2001);Baum-Snow and Kahn (2000); Garrett (2004); Hess and Almeida (2007).

-During Construction.
-The Red Line team will continue to update the construction schedule and timeline that will determine when each corridor sees construction activity.
-As each corridor is under construction, we will work with our construction management team and contractors to target activities within the corridor to minimize the length of time any single area is under construction.
-Construction of the Red Line will not result in full closures of any streets in the corridor, however, there will be lane restrictions in areas where construction activity is occurring.
+During Construction, the Red Line team updated the community with the construction schedule and timeline that determined when each corridor would see construction activity.
+As each corridor went under construction, the IndyGo team worked with the construction management team and contractors to target activities within the corridor to minimize the length of time any single area is under construction.

-The Red Line team is coordinating with the Department of Public Works and Citizens Energy to align our construction activities with road closures they have planned.
+The Red Line team coordinated with the Department of Public Works and Citizens Energy to align our construction activities with road closures they have planned.
 (DPW will be replacing the Capitol Avenue bridge over Fall Creek, and Citizens Energy will be closing Meridian Street at 28th Street for their Fall Creek Tunnel Project.)
-Red Line activities will be aligned with those projects to minimize additional impacts on traffic during construction.
-As planned routes for detours are developed, they will be posted online and through traditional media as well as distributed to community groups throughout the impacted areas.
+Red Line activities were aligned with those projects to minimize additional impacts on traffic during construction.

 In modeling the impact of Red Line operations on existing traffic, we generally found that the Red Line would not result in levels of service that were below what is commonly recognized as an acceptable level (a level of service D for urban streets), or, in places where traffic already operates below an acceptable level, make traffic congestion any worse than it is.
 The design of the Red Line was able to achieve a maintenance of an acceptable and/or current level of service in all locations with the exception of the intersection of College Avenue and Kessler Boulevard, where a modest decrease in the existing level of service triggered a categorical downgrade from a “D” level of service to an “E” level of service.